dalalsunil1986/aaxis_web_analytics_client/README.md

 ```

 Create the "build.js" file to be used with Google Tag Manager.
 Perform the command below from the root of the repo.
+This will bundle the files inside "lib" folder together with the config.js.

 ```sh
     webpack